 How To Make Cuban Mojo Chicken

 - Marinating the chicken is key for bold flavors.
-I try to marinade a minimum of 4 hours or overnight.
+I try to marinate a minimum of 4 hours or overnight.
 The longer the better!

 - Place the chicken in a roasting pan.
 Tie the legs together with kitchen string and tuck the wing tips under the body of the chicken.
 Roast the chicken at 425 degrees Fahrenheit for about 1 hour and 15 minutes or until the chicken juices run clear and the temperature in the thickest part of the thigh reaches 165 degrees.
 Timing will depend on the size of your chicken.

-- After removing from the oven, tent the roasted chicken with aluminum foil and let it rest for 10 minutes before carving.
+- After removing from the oven, tent the Cuban style roasted chicken with aluminum foil and let it rest for 10 minutes before carving.

 Roasted Chicken Internal Temperature